artisan-roaster-scope/artisan/_machines/coffeetool.md

 * __Connection:__ MODBUS TCP via the network
 * __Features:__
   - logging of environmental temperature (ET), bean temperature (BT) and related rate-of-rise curves
-  - logging of drum temperature (DT), burner level and drum speed
+  - logging of burner temperature, burner level (0-100%), drum speed (0-100%) and air flow (0-100%)
+  - some machines (at least the newer automatic models with Mitsubishi FX5 PLC) also allow the control of the burner level, drum speed and air flow using Artisan sliders and/or button